Sion1407/Shell-Sort-in-C-/README.md

 # Shell-Sort-in-C++-
-This file contains Insertion and shell sort using C++
+This file contains Insertion and shell sort using C++.